Are we running out of oil?

 Our transportation systems are highly dependent on petroleum.
 High and volatile prices for oil (and at the pump) naturally give rise to suggestions that oil production has peaked, or that we are running out of oil.
 Concern over oil supplies is not new.
-In fact, historical projections suggest that the world has "almost run out of oil" at least five times in the past century.
-Here are some examples:
+Looking back over the past hundred years, there have been five or six projections from governments, researchers and other groups suggesting that the world was about to run out of oil, precious metals or other valuable commodities.

 The reality of the "amount of oil" is more complex.
 When Hubbert made his predictions in the 1950s, the oil industry was still in its technical infancy.
 Most oil production came from so-called "elephant" oil fields, tremendously large reservoirs of easily-accessible oil.
 To imagine what these "elephant" fields were like, think about the theme song to the Beverly Hillbillies, when Jed Clampett shoots a hole in the ground and oil comes spouting up.
 The elephant oil fields that represented most oil production during Hubbert's time were basically like "Jed Clampett oil."
 What Hubbert was predicting was really the decline in Jed Clampett oil.